 Most CDNs disable caching on the WordPress backend by default.
 But some CDNs don’t, and this can slow down your store’s admin panel drastically.
 In such a case, you need to exclude your admin dashboard from the CDN’s cache to improve its performance.

-If you’re using Cloudflare, you can set up a Page Rule to disable Cloudflare features on WordPress admin pages.
+One way you can do this is with Cloudflare (if you don’t use Kinsta).
+You can set up a Page Rule to disable Cloudflare features on WordPress admin pages.
 Here’s how to do that:

 - Go to the Page Rules section under your Cloudflare dashboard.

 - In the settings fields, choose Cache Level and Bypass options.

 - You can also add extra settings such as Disable Performance and Disable Security (not recommended).
 These settings are optional.

 - Then click Save and Deploy.